 The Role of Collateralized Household Debt in Macroeconomic Stabilization

-Market innovations following the financial reforms of the early 1980's relaxed collateral constraints on households' borrowing.
-This paper examines the implications of this development for macroeconomic volatility.
-We combine collateral constraints on households with heterogeneity of thrift in a calibrated general equilibrium model, and we use this tool to characterize the business cycle implications of realistically lowering minimum down payments and rates of amortization for durable goods purchases.
-The model predicts that this relaxation of collateral constraints can explain a large fraction of the volatility decline in hours worked, output, household debt, and household durable goods purchases.
+Market innovations following the financial reforms of the early 1980s relaxed collateral constraints on household borrowing.
+The present paper examines the contribution of this development to the macroeconomic stabilization that occurred shortly thereafter.
+The model combines collateral constraints on households with heterogeneity of thrift in a calibrated general equilibrium setup.
+We use this tool to characterize the business cycle implications of lowering required down payments and rates of amortization for durable goods purchases as in the early 1980s.
+The model predicts that this relaxation of collateral constraints can explain a large fraction of the actual volatility decline in hours worked, output, household debt, and household durable goods purchases.